DUI or DWI? Know the Difference

 When you’re arrested for either of these charges, it means that the arresting officer believes you’re too impaired to drive safely.
 In some states, a driver can be charged with a DUI or DWI even if their blood alcohol content is within the legal limit.
 In this case, having an experienced criminal lawyer Texas is your best bet of avoiding a conviction as they know how to navigate the legal issues surrounding these charges.

 DUI/DWI charges apply to non-alcoholic ability-impairing drugs

-If the arresting officer believes you’re impaired but your breathalyzer tests shows that you have no alcohol in your system, they may suspect that you are under the influence of other ability-impairing drugs such as prescription pills or illicit drugs.
+If the arresting officer believes you’re impaired but your breathalyzer tests show that you have no alcohol in your system, they may suspect that you are under the influence of other ability-impairing drugs such as prescription pills or illicit drugs.
 A Drug Recognition Expert (DRE) may at this point be called to the scene to perform a series of tests.
 A DRE is an officer who has specialized training to evaluate suspects under the influence.

 If the DRE officer’s tests determine that you’re under the influence of other drugs, you’ll be charged with a DUI or DWI.
 In such a situation, find a criminal lawyer by contacting Lawyer Referral Services of Central Texas to link you to attorneys in Austin, Texas.

 A final word